-All of the stockholders of the Founding Companies, the Company's officers and directors and certain stockholders, holding in the aggregate 13,960,874 shares of Common Stock, had agreed with the Company that they would not sell any of their shares for a period of one year after the closing of the IPO.
-These stockholders, however, had the right, in the event the Company proposed to register under the Securities Act any Common Stock for its own account or for the account of others, subject to certain exceptions, to require the Company to include their shares in the registration, subject to the right of the Company to exclude some or all of the shares in the offering upon the advice of the managing underwriter.
-Pursuant to such rights, certain of those Stockholders are selling certain of such shares in this Offering.
-In addition, with respect to certain shares not sold in this Offering, certain of such stockholders have certain limited demand registration rights to require the Company to register shares held by them following the first anniversary of the closing of the IPO.
-During the second quarter of 1998, 1,509,232 shares held or issued at the time of the IPO will become eligible for sale, subject to the restrictions in Rule 144.
-In addition, other shares become tradable under Rule 144 or pursuant to the expiration of contractual restrictions during the next five years.
-In 1998, 88,890 additional shares become eligible for sale in the third quarter, and 3,101,494 shares become eliqible for sale in the fourth quarter.
-In 1999, 108,185 shares become eligible for sale in the first quarter, 1,772,720 shares become eligible for sale in the second quarter, 108,581 shares become eligible for sale in the third quarter, and 413,294 shares become eligible for sale in the fourth quarter.
-In 2000, 716,253 shares become eligible for sale in the first quarter, 1,886,179 shares become eligible for sale in the second quarter, and 297,320 shares become eligible for sale in the fourth quarter.
-In 2001, 2,899,306 shares become eligible for sale.
-In 2002, 877,593 shares become eligible for sale.
-In 2003, 34,839 shares become eligible for sale.
+All of the stockholders of the Founding Companies, the Company's officers and directors and certain stockholders, holding in the aggregate 13,960,874 shares of Common Stock, have the right, in the event the Company proposes to register under the Securities Act any Common Stock for its own account or for the account of others, subject to certain exceptions, to require the Company to include their shares in the registration, subject to the right of the Company to exclude some or all of the shares in the offering upon the advice of the managing underwriter.
+Pursuant to such rights, certain of those Stockholders are selling certain of such shares in this offering.
+In addition, with respect to certain shares not sold in this offering, certain of such stockholders have limited demand registration rights to require the Company to register shares held by them following the first anniversary of the closing of the IPO.

+In connection with this offering, each Selling Stockholder has agreed with the underwriters that he or she will not sell or otherwise dispose of any Company stock for a period of 180 days from the date of this offering.
+Certain directors and members of management have also agreed with the Company that they will not sell any shares of Company stock for one year from the date of this offering.
+Giving effect to this offering, during the third quarter of 1998, 1,836,272 shares will become eligible for sale, subject to the restrictions in Rule 144.
+In addition, certain other shares become tradeable under Rule 144 or pursuant to the expiration of contractual restrictions during the next five years.
+In the fourth quarter of 1998, 4,440,972 additional shares become eligible for sale.
+In 1999, 108,185 shares become eligible for sale in the first quarter, 1,061,359 shares become eligible for sale in the second quarter, 2,566,118 shares become eligible for sale in the third quarter, and 413,294 shares become eligible for sale in the fourth quarter.
+In 2000, 716,253 shares become eligible for sale in the first quarter, 412,234 shares become eligible for sale in the second quarter, 2,457,537 shares become eligible for sale in the third quarter, and 297,320 shares become eligible for sale in the fourth quarter.
+After 2000, 6,011,608 additional shares become eligible for sale on various dates through 2003 as contractual restrictions expire.
+The Company also has outstanding options to purchase up to a total of 3,033,638 shares of Common Stock which vest ratably over five years from their dates of grant.

-On April 27, 1998, the Company registered 8,000,000 shares of its Common Stock under the Securities Act for use by the Company in connection with future acquisitions.
-Any such shares that have been or may be issued thereunder will generally be freely tradeable, unless acquired by persons who become affiliates of the Company.
+The Company has registered 8,000,000 shares of its Common Stock under the Securities Act for use by the Company in connection with future acquisitions.
+Any such shares that have been or may be issued thereunder will generally be freely tradeable, unless acquired by persons who become affiliates of the

+Company.
 The Company may contractually restrict the sale of shares issued in connection with future acquisitions.
-As of May 12, 1998, 5,270,431 shares remained available for use in future acquisitions under such shelf registration statement.
+As of June 12, 1998, 5,122,463 shares remained available for use in future acquisitions under such shelf registration statement.
 The piggyback registration rights described above do not apply to the registration statement relating to those shares.